chocolatey/choco-wiki/FeaturesShim.md

 This works with all versions of Chocolatey.
 Just use packages and when those packages have exe files, those are automatically shimmed so they are on the PATH.

 ### How does it work?
 Chocolatey uses a tool called ShimGen that inspects an executable and creates a small binary, known as a "shim", that simply calls the executable.
-Then it places that shim in the `$($env:ChocolateyInstall)\bin`.
+Then it places that shim in the `"$($env:ChocolateyInstall)\bin"`.
 It creates the shim by generating it at runtime based on the actual binary's information.

 ### How is this better than symlinks?
 When you symlink a file on Windows, you must symlink all of its dependencies like dlls and config files.
-If you put that all into the `$($env:ChocolateyInstall)\bin` folder to take advantage of being on the PATH, you can quickly see that you will get into a form of "DLL hell" when other executables depend on different versions of the same DLL.
+If you put that all into the `"$($env:ChocolateyInstall)\bin"` folder to take advantage of being on the PATH, you can quickly see that you will get into a form of "DLL hell" when other executables depend on different versions of the same DLL.
 Shimming by design does not run into this issue.

 ### Does it require admin rights?
 No, and this is another thing that sets it apart from symlinks.
 To create symlinks on Windows, you need to have `SeCreateSymbolicLinkPrivilege`, which is one of the privileges granted to Administrators.